 - Phase 2

-Approx. 1 week prior to required usage, 1 or multiple training sessions are scheduled and run by the internal implementation manager.
+Approx. 1 week prior to required usage, 1 or multiple training sessions are programmed and run by the internal implementation manager.

 - Phase 3

-Users then begin using the system and internal implementation managers check in at regular intervals to see if there are questions and ensure users are utilizing the system as intended.
+Users then begin using the system and internal implementation managers check in at regular intervals to see if there are questions and ensure users are utilising the system as intended.